chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 // Lookup

-        // assuming multiple entities can have the same id ILookup<Guid, string> entities = DataContext.Entity
+        // Assuming multiple entities can have the same ID ILookup<Guid, string> entities = DataContext.Entity
             .AsNoTracking()
             .Where(a => a.Special)